 - Overall, Pfizer describes what users need to avoid.
 This stands out as a more cautious approach compared to Dell.

-The differences between these two policies emphasise how your social media policy needs be specific to your business.
+The differences between these two policies emphasise how your social media policy needs to be specific to your business.
 Avoid copying exactly what other companies are doing.

-Bad examples of workplace social media policy
+Bad Examples of workplace social media policy

 Bad social media policy examples overlook important legal and ethical aspects.
 When you think of what will classify as misuse by employees, consider aspects of social media ethics in your policy.